 Located in the Thien region of Senegal, this beach is an excellent spot to relax and do much more.

 A very clean beachhead that merges naturally provides an exceptional atmosphere for vacationing.

-Also, many resorts are around this beach to ensure you get the needed accommodation.
+Also, many resorts around this beach ensure you get the needed accommodation.

-Visitors to this location are exceptional, as lots of yachts are usually lined up at the nearby marina.
+Visitors to this location are exceptional, as many yachts are usually lined up at the nearby marina.